From wineries, to relaxing natural springs, coastlines and peninsulas. The gateway to all things wonderful

 The Chateau Yering historic homestead was reborn in 1997 as a 5 star property.
 It’s located about 90km east of Melbourne City and is in the heart of the Yarra Valley.
 The property contains 32 luxury suites with marble bathrooms.
 You definitely feel like you have stepped back in time in these luxurious styled bedrooms.

-Crown Promenade is described as one of the premier luxury hotels and as it’s conveniently located in the Southbank precinct, who could argue this.
-The luxurious fitted bedrooms are just perfect for ending your evening in the city.
+Crown Promenade is one of the premier luxury hotels and as it’s conveniently located in the Southbank precinct.
+The bedrooms are just perfect for ending your evening in the city.
 The large indoor infinity pool and spa is a must see and has fabulous views of the Crown Complex.

 Head down for breakfast at Mesh Restaurant to indulge in their extensive buffet breakfast – with a chef on standby making freshly cooked eggs to your liking.